khaledkamr/Leetcode/README.md

 # contents
 - ### Daily challenge problems
-  Contains solution of the problems with different programing languages, and if you check my profile on Leetcode (bellow "About" description) you will find these solutions with deatailed explaination.
+  Contains solution of the problems with different programing languages, and if you check [my profile](https://leetcode.com/u/khaledkamr/) on Leetcode you will find these solutions with deatailed explaination.
   <hr>

 - ### SQL 50 study plan